camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 After installing a Process Application (PA) in your IBM WebSphere Liberty Server, which **does not** include the Camunda Platform dependencies, you must reference the previously created [**"Camunda"** shared library](#camunda-shared-library) with the Process Application deployment.
-This should only be necessary when you use the **"shared"** engine deployment approach and not the **"embedded"** process engine one (aka self-contained Process Application).

 Your Process Application deployment in the `server.xml` file should look like the following example: